u-an-i/Globe/distributables/Readme.txt

 as of writing this line

+7.

 elevation data averaged from https://ngdc.noaa.gov/mgg/topo/globe.html

-*you can download a raster tiles map and setup a server for them locally and put the url to them into the mapservice-url.txt file like described in this Readme.txt file; describing setting up a server for them is out of scope of this project
+*you can download raster tiles map tiles and setup a server for them locally and put the url to them into the mapservice-url.txt file like described in this Readme.txt file; describing setting up a server is out of scope of this project